style guide

 Here is the result—a playful owl standing on a tree branch.
 The logo, tag line, and color palette work together to communicate the brand, as well as the rustic setting for the business.

-Posted by Jill B Gilbert, 0 comments
+Posted by JBG, 0 comments

 Develop style guides for your design projects